lawrennd/snippets/_ml/includes/regression-gradient-descent.md

 - *Error contours*: The background showing the error landscape
 - *Path*: The trajectory we've taken from the starting point to the current position

-Watch how the algorithm follows a curved path that eventually spiral into the minimum, demonstrating the iterative nature of gradient-based optimization.}
+Watch how the algorithm follows a curved path that eventually spiral into the minimum, demonstrating the iterative nature of gradient-based optimisation.}

+\setupplotcode{import mlai.plot as plot}
-\code{num_plots = plot.regression_contour_fit(x, y, diagrams='\writeDiagramsDir/ml')}
+\plot{num_plots = plot.regression_contour_fit(x, y, diagrams='\writeDiagramsDir/ml')}

 \setupdisplaycode{import notutils as nu from ipywidgets import IntSlider}